-Mr U didn't accept that.
-Creation didn't respond, but had earlier underlined that the event complained of occurred in May 2015, and had therefore been brought too late for this service to consider it.
-It also went on to comment on how things should be put right for Mr U if the complaint were upheld.
+Mr P accepted that.
+Creation didn't respond.
 So, the case was progressed to the next stage of our process, an Ombudsman's decision.

-Since then, we asked Mr U for some more information about the sale, which he has provided in part.
+Since then, we repeatedly asked Mr P's representative for some more information about the sale, which it has not replied to.
 Having considered everything, such as there is, I'm currently not planning to uphold the complaint, which I will explain in detail.